guillermobox/guillermobox.github.io/_docs/cardgame.md

 1. For each card, all the symbols in the card can be matched with at least another card.
 2. The role of each symbol is indistinguishable.
-3. The game is the largest game possible that can be assembled with the ammount of symbols.
+3. The game is the largest game possible that can be assembled with symbols in the pool.

 These previous conditions might be redundant.
 The example provided before is also a complete game.

 Now the question is as follows: given the number of symbols per card, how many different symbols are required, and how many cards are produced, to construct a complete game?
+Additionaly, provide a way to construct the cards.
+Is the game unique?

-For two symbols per card, it is already shown in the example behind.
+The solution for two symbols per card it is already shown in the example.
 For three symbols per card, it is required to have 7 different symbols and also 7 cards are constructed.

 [1]: https://www.teacherspayteachers.com/Product/FOOD-Matching-Game-Shout-Out-Word-of-Wisdom-3-5-box-Spot-the-Match-2930989